-Jet Set Willy was the first game I ever played, fact.
+Jet Set Willy was the first game I ever played.
 I have lost count of how many times I have read another person from my generation saying the same thing, but it is a lot!
 The reality is though, Manic Miner or Jet Set Willy on the ZX Spectrum was many people’s first gaming experience, or at least one of their first really memorable ones.

 Designed and developed by Matthew Smith and released in 1984 by Software Projects, Jet Set Willy achieved number one status in the UK sales charts for many months.

 Jet Set Willy is the sequel to the 1983’s Manic Miner, and see’s Miner Willy on a mission to tidy his mansion having hosted a rawkus party.
 Similar to the original game, the objective is to move from room to room, picking up objects, though in Jet Set Willy, players are now free to explore and return to previously visited rooms.
 In Manic Miner each ‘room’ once completed, could not be returned to.
 This brings a completely new dynamic to the game play, where players would often preference exploring the mansion over focussing on collecting all objects before moving on to the next room.

 Controlling Miner Willy is as simple as it gets.
 Left, Right & Jump.
 That’s it.
 You have to navigate stairs occasionally, which Miner Willy automatically navigates when you walk in to them.
 If you want to bypass any stairs, you simply jump straight through them.